glaciation-heu/IceStream/data_sanitization_service/README.md

 application with numerous parameters with the goal of tailoring the sanitization process according to the specific requirements of the application.
-These parameters include the input and the output; the classification of attributes in identifiers, quasi-identifiers and sensitive attrubutes;
+These parameters include the input and the output; the classification of attributes in identifiers, quasi-identifiers and sensitive attributes;
-k-anonimity and l-diversity privacy parameters; the function used for determining the dataset cuts; the set of custom generalization methods for quasi-identifiers (if any); and the list of information loss metrics to compute.
+k-anonymity and l-diversity privacy parameters; the function used for determining the dataset cuts; the set of custom generalization methods for quasi-identifiers (if any); and the list of information loss metrics to compute.